Some New Non-binary Quantum Codes from One-generator Quasi-cyclic Codes: Conclusion and Future work

 \section{Conclusion and Future work}

-In this work, we study one-generator and two-generator quasi-cyclic (QC) codes over \(\mathbb{F}_q\), where \(q\) is a prime power.
-We present a necessary and sufficient condition for symplectic self-orthogonal one-generator quasi-cyclic codes.
-Based on this condition, we have constructed new quantum codes that set new records.
-Extending our study to two-generator QC codes over finite fields, we present necessary and sufficient conditions for both symplectic self-orthogonality and symplectic dual-containing properties.
+In this work, we have studied one-generator and two-generator quasi-cyclic (QC) codes over \(\mathbb{F}_q\), where \(q\) is a prime power.
+We presented necessary and sufficient conditions for the symplectic self-orthogonality of one-generator QC codes in both matrix and polynomial forms, and used these to construct new quantum codes with record-breaking parameters.
+Extending this study to two-generator QC codes, we presented necessary and sufficient conditions for both symplectic self-orthogonality and the symplectic dual-containing property.
 For each factor \(g(x)\) of \(x^n - 1\), we choose two polynomials \(r_1(x)\) and \(r_2(x)\) to construct a quantum code from the one-generator QC codes.
-We know that skew polynomial rings are not unique factorization domains; hence, any skew polynomial can have multiple factorizations over our standard commutative polynomial ring \(\mathbb{F}_q[x]\).
+Unlike the commutative polynomial ring $\mathbb{F}_q[x]$, skew polynomial rings are not unique factorization domains; as a result, a given element can admit multiple inequivalent factorizations.
+This multiplicity increases the number of potential generator polynomials and hence the opportunity to construct new codes.
 This multiplicity increases the potential to find more factors and, consequently, more possibilities to construct codes.
-It will be interesting to study one-generator skew quasi-cyclic codes and apply our necessary and sufficient conditions to explore new record-breaking quantum codes.
+It would be interesting to study one-generator skew quasi-cyclic codes.
+Extend the symplectic self-orthogonality and dual-containing conditions to one-generator and two-generator skew quasi-cyclic codes over $\mathbb{F}_q$, exploiting the non-unique factorization in skew polynomial rings to produce new record-breaking quantum codes.